seb-patron/Seaborn-Visualizations/README.md

 # SEABORN Visualizations - Pokemon Dataset
 -

-Visualizations of pokemon data using Seaborn.
+Visualizations of data using Seaborn.